 Moved by her beauty and innocence, Perseus used Medusa's head to petrify the sea monster and rescued Andromeda.

-They later married, symbolizing the union of courage and virtue.
+They later married, which symbolized the union of courage and virtue.

-During his travels, Perseus also encountered the Titan Atlas, who refused him hospitality.
+During his travels, Perseus also encountered the Titan Atlas, who refused him hospitality, due to a prophesy that a son of Zeus would steal his golden apples.

-In retaliation, Perseus revealed Medusa's head, turning Atlas into a mountain range.
+In retaliation for his refusal, Perseus revealed Medusa's head, turning Atlas into a mountain range.

-This episode illustrates the theme of hubris and the consequences of inhospitality, a significant cultural value in ancient Greece.
+This episode illustrates the theme of pride and the consequences of inhospitality, a significant cultural value in ancient Greece.

 Perseus' life came full circle when he participated in athletic games in Larissa, where he accidentally killed an older man with a discus throw.